peaceiris/mkdocs-material-boilerplate/docs/hosting-and-deployment/github-pages.md

 ### (3) Push commit

-When you push commits to master branch, GitHub Actions runs.
+When you push commits, GitHub Actions runs.